ian2102/portfolio/README.md

 - Add a contact form for direct inquiries.
 - Integrate additional features like blogs or a job board.
 - Improve design and responsiveness for mobile devices.

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.